Sullivans International - Yarn Supplier

 Lowest landed cost Acrylic, polyester blends

-Premium hand feel Merino, cotton, chenille
+Premium hand feel Merino, combed cotton, chenille

-Easy care label Acrylic, cotton/acrylic
+Easy-care consumer label Acrylic, cotton/acrylic

 Sustainability claims GRS recycled, RWS wool, OCS cotton